In the most general form, a Yesplan query consists of three parts:

 The query below requests all resources of any type:

-Please note that when you use a wildcard as a word, it can only give results that have a value for the keyword that you entered.
+When you use a wildcard as a word, only those results appear that have a value for the keyword that you entered.

 For example, let’s take a look at the query below:

-This query will request all people who have a label; people without a label will not be displayed.
+This query will request all people who have a label.
+People without a label won’t appear.

 team is only applicable on such resources because only they can be part of a team.

-The wildcard can also be used as a keyword.
-The query below will request all contacts for which any characteristic contains the value ‘jan’.
+You can also use the wildcard as a keyword.
+The query below will request all contacts for which any property contains the value ‘jan’.

 Using Dates and Periods§

-The query language offers extensive functionality to ask questions in which the desired characteristic is a certain date or falls in a certain period.
+The query language offers extensive functionality to ask questions in which the desired property is a certain date or falls in a certain period.

 For dates, you can search for an exact match with a certain date.
-A date is entered in the format
+You enter dates in the format

-For keywords where the desired characteristic is a date, different rules apply for finding a match than for textual characteristics.
-For textual characteristics, there is a match if the value of the characteristic contains the entered word.
+- For keywords where the desired property is a date, different rules apply for finding a match than for textual property.
+For textual characteristics, there is a match if the value of the property contains the entered word.
 The match will be exact for dates.

 event:date:15-03-2013 TO 30-03-2013